So the idea of teaching movement right now seems so bizarre.

 Non-locomotor movement – pick an action that has no forward/backward motion such as bend, twirl, stretch, rock, sway, pull, push, float, etc.

 These cards are great for movement with scarves or ribbons.
-There are two different sets included: projectable and black & white printable with both shapes and words to help your kids create with scarves/ribbons/tshirts….Check them out here.
+There are two different sets included: projectable and black & white printable with both shapes and words to help your kids create with scarves, ribbon, T-shirts, etc.

-I hope this has been helpful and given you some great ideas for movement that can be done right now with your kids.
+I hope this has been helpful and given you some great movement ideas for COVID teaching that can be done right now with your kids.